KrissiK/whatsupgit/readme.md

+# Whatsup Git?
+It searches for git repositories in a given path and shows the number of new, modified and deleted files in working tree and index

+# Dev
-# install libgit2 and pygit
+## install libgit2 and pygit2
 be sure they have the same minor version number

     sudo apt-get install libgit2-dev